 There is one tradition that I would like to share with you, eating noodles.
 For birthdays, new year and weddings, noodles are served to represent long life.
 Don’t be tempted to cut the noodles, or you’ll be “cutting your life short.”
 You may not be Chinese, but really, there’s no harm in covering all your bases.
 I mean, who knows what deity drew the short straw and was appointed to be in charge something so boring like “lifespan?”

-So, I created one easy dish that covered all your important bases – sort of cramming in as much good fortune as possible on one plate.
+So, I created this Long Life Fertility Noodles Recipe that covered all your important bases – sort of cramming in as much good fortune as possible on one plate.
 The sesame seeds and pea pods in the noodles symbolize fertility (remember, if you don’t want children, substitute with any greens, bean sprouts or sliced bamboo shoots.)
 Shrimp, in Chinese, is pronounced “haa” which sounds like laughter, and may your marriage be full of happiness.

 And of course, this column has 688 words, my way of wishing you a smooth path to double prosperity.